bjbschmitt/AMFM_decompy/README.md

 Actually, I dedicated a chapter in my Master Thesis to a deeper study about this problem and came up with a better solution.
 Unfortunately, due stupid bureaucratic issues, I don't know if and when my work will be defended and published (to be short, the deadline was expired because me and my advisor needed more time to correct and improve the thesis text.
 Then we required a prorrogation, but the lecturers board declined it.
 So, basically, I was expelled from the post-gradute program with a finished and working thesis).
 Anyway, I'm still trying to figure out do now with my work and as soon as find a solution, I'll add my own contributions to this package.

-IMPORTANT - Considerations about version 1.0.7
+IMPORTANT - Considerations about version 1.0.7 and later versions
 =============

 In the latest release of the original YAAPT MATLAB source code (YAAPT v4.0) the default values from the following parameters have been altered: